zeromq/ingescape/doc/content/blog/first_full_agent.md

  Then, once the source code has been extracted:

-- go inside the builds/windows/project subfolder and open *firstFullAgent.sln* with Visual Studio
+- go inside the builds/visualstudio subfolder and open *firstFullAgent.sln* with Visual Studio
 - pick your platform (32 or 64-bit) and mode (Debug or Release)
 - build and run the agent
+- adjust the code to use a proper network device on your computer